We Are Family (song): Original version

-Cash Box said that "We Are Family" has "caressing, exuberant lead vocals backed by Sister Sledge's infectious harmony vocals."
-Billboard said it has "an upbeat, catchy melody" and "heavy bass, funky guitar and pulsating percussion."
+American magazine Billboard wrote that "We Are Family" has "an upbeat, catchy melody" and "heavy bass, funky guitar and pulsating percussion."
+Cash Box said that the song has "caressing, exuberant lead vocals backed by Sister Sledge's infectious harmony vocals."
+Richard Smith from Melody Maker commented, "Everybody from the women's movement to troupes of cheerleaders claimed the mighty "We Are Family" as their own anthem, but it's always had a special place in the hearts of gay men.
+Appropriation or intention?
+Chic were quite canny – it was New York's gay clubs that had broken them and songs like this were a way of paying back the debt."

 1993 remix

-In his weekly UK chart commentary, James Masterton wrote, "Your eyes do not deceive you. at a time when the 1970s are suddenly hip again, one of the best soul disco records ever made return in a new set of mixes for 1993."
+In his weekly UK chart commentary, James Masterton wrote, "Your eyes do not deceive you.
+At a time when the 1970s are suddenly hip again, one of the best soul disco records ever made return in a new set of mixes for 1993."
+Paul Lester from Melody Maker felt it's "perfunctorily remixed", adding, "It remains the last word in identikit-robot-girls-sing-gospel-tinged-melodies-over-machine-beats pop and proves that rock crits have always had guilty consciences about the records they (claim to) like."
 Alan Jones from Music Week stated that the song "gets a new treatment from the Sure Is Pure dream team.
-The result, while less dinstinctive than the original with much of Chic's sterling instrumental work suppressed, is a hot and contemporary garage track."
-Another editor, Andy Beevers, named it Pick of the Week in the category of Dance, adding, "This most enduring and endearing of club classics should make the Top 40 for the third time thanks to a wonderful and suitably reverential remix by Sure Is Pure."
+The result, while less distinctive than the original with much of Chic's sterling instrumental work suppressed, is a hot and contemporary garage track."
+Another Music Week editor, Andy Beevers, named it Pick of the Week in the category of Dance, adding, "This most enduring and endearing of club classics should make the Top 40 for the third time thanks to a wonderful and suitably reverential remix by Sure Is Pure."

 Music video

-A music video was filmed in 1979 to promote the single, featuring the group wearing red outfits and dancing to the song in a street-like setting.
-It was later published on YouTube in December 2013.
-The video had generated more than 6.4 million views as of January 2023.
+A music video was filmed in 1979 to promote the single, featuring the group wearing red outfits and dancing to the song in an urbanesque setting.
+It was later made available on YouTube in 2013 and had generated more than 10 million views as of January 2025.